ramjayakumar21/ramjayakumar21/README.md

 - Third-year Computer Science student at the University of British Columbia
 - Previously a Full Stack Developer at Korotu Technology
 - Interested in Embedded Development, Web Development, Data Science, and Infrastructure Management

+Feel free to check out my GitHub projects and for a more descriptive story check out my personal site!

 <p align="center">